timvisee/hhs-p7-spark-docker/README.md

 Follow these steps to get the container up and running.
 * Clone the project repository (`git clone https://github.com/timvisee/hhs-p7-spark-docker.git`)
 * Change into the project repository (`cd hhs-p7-webshop-project`)
-* Start the container script
+* Install and start the container:
     * Linux/OSX: `./start`
     * Windows: `start.bat`